-Timber harvesting means the cutting and removal of trees from their growing site, and the attendant operation of cutting and skidding machinery, but not the construction or creation of roads timber for the primary purpose of selling or processing forest products.
-Timber harvesting does not include the clearing of land for approved construction.
+Timber harvesting means the cutting and removal of timber for the primary purpose of selling or processing forest products.
 The cutting or removal of trees in the shoreland zone on a lot that has less than two (2) acres within the shoreland zone shall not be considered timber harvesting.
 Such cutting or removal of trees shall be regulated pursuant to Section 78-1213 Clearing or Removal of Vegetation for Activities Other Than Timber Harvesting.